Steele dossier: Trump's previous knowledge of compromising tapes

 Cohen was deposed by the House Intelligence Committee, and he provided a history of the alleged tapes.
 He described the tapes stopped by Rtskhiladze as "the infamous pee tape when Mr. Trump was in Moscow for the Miss Universe Pageant".
 Cohen testified he became aware of the tape in "late 2013 or early 2014, shortly after the Miss Universe 2013 pageant and significantly prior to the 2016 U.S. election cycle" and told Trump about the rumor at that time.
 The Senate Report added that "Cohen ... would have been willing to pay [$20 million] ... to suppress the information if it could be verified, but Cohen was never shown any evidence."

 In "2014 or 2015", after learning of the rumor, Cohen asked Rtskhiladze for help "to find out if the tape was real", and on October 30, 2016, Rtskhiladze contacted Cohen with news that he had succeeded in stopping the tapes.

 When Representative Jackie Speier asked Cohen about the tape: "It wasn't infamous then, was it?" he replied: "Yes, yes.
 That the tape – the conversation about the tape has gone back almost a couple months past when they were there for the Miss Universe Pageant that that tape existed."
 When Speier asked "So you're suggesting you've known about the rumors about this tape for many years before October 30th?" he replied that he had talked to "many people" about the pee tape over the years.

-It was only after the Steele dossier's publication in 2017 that Trump publicly mentioned the rumor and focused his ire on the dossier as if it were the creator of a new rumor.
-Some other sources did the same.
-Trump and some sources falsely claim Steele "made-up" the rumor or that it was "born" because of the dossier.
+It was only after the Steele dossier's publication in 2017 that Trump publicly excoriated the rumor, and claimed that the rumor originated with the dossier.
 In fact, Trump already knew about reports, "separate from" the much later Steele dossier, of "alleged compromising tapes of him in Moscow":

-The Committee's Report also shows that prior to and during the campaign, Trump was informed of alleged compromising tapes of him in Moscow.
-These allegations are separate from Christopher Steele's reports, which were not used to support the Committee's work.
-The Committee found that the Russian intelligence services clearly engage in the collection of compromising information for leverage, and that there may be substance to some of the allegations regarding Trump, which leaves open an ongoing concern about Russian influence operations.